victordiogouf/victordiogouf/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Rust

 ### Here are the programming languages ​​I'm most familiar with